 No one likes a self-important braggart, but the Finns have an especially low tolerance for it.
 Finns are modest, downplay their own accomplishments and hardly make a fuss about anything.
 Here, humility and grace will get you far, as they view modesty as the biggest virtue.

 Don't Wear Clothes in the Sauna

 That’s right—no clothes or swimsuits are worn in public saunas.
 This is a concept that most of us might find strange, especially considering how high the Finns value their privacy, but it’s just how it’s done.
 Men and women don’t sauna together, except as families.
 If you absolutely refuse to sit there in your natural glory, you can cover up, but this is not the social norm.

 Don't Make Public Displays of Affection

 Hooked on public displays of affection?
 Don’t do it.
 Strolling hand in hand with your loved one is acceptable, and even romantic in most of the world, but this is Helsinki, not Italy.
-Keep your passionate groping and wet smooching contained to private quarters.
-Finns are not touchy-feely at all, so avoid public displays of emotion at all cost.
+Finns are not typically touchy-feely, so avoid public displays of emotion.
 In fact, touching, especially a hearty male-bonding slap on the back, can be perceived as patronizing.
 Overall, they like their personal space, so keep your hands to yourself, unless you greet someone with a firm handshake.

 Don't Show Up Unannounced